TimUnderhay/ngx-panzoom/libdef/README.md

 * The pan-zoom service has been eliminated.
 * **Free zoom** - zooming is no longer limited to switching between two distinct zoom levels.
 Zoom can now be smoothly and freely controlled using the mouse wheel.
 * `zoomToFit()` animation - using the zoomToFit() function now will animate the view to the the desired rectangle.
-* A convenience method `resetView()` has been provided to reset the view back to its original `initialZoomToFit` settings
+* A convenience method `resetView()` has been provided to reset the view back to its original settings
 * The `zoomIn()` and `zoomOut()` API functions now zoom to the last zoomed point rather than the centre point, unless no zoom point has been defined yet.
 * The widget has not been migrated from the original project, though this probably shouldn't be hard to do.
 Pull requests are welcome!
 * Performance improvements